Fund for the Environment & Urban Life About Proposals

 PROPOSAL PROCESS

-If we decline a pre-proposal or subsequent submission, it is not a reflection of our opinion of the merit of your idea, your organization, etc. Most likely it will reflect only our funding limitations and how closely it matches our objectives.
+If we decline an inquiry, it is not a reflection of our opinion of the merit of your idea, your organization, etc. Most likely it will reflect only our funding limitations and how closely it matches our objectives.

 PROPOSAL GUIDELINES

 Proposals should generally address The Fund’s mission.
-They should also address our areas of interest or other topics related to our mission.
 However, we are open to new ideas; innovation is important to us.
 We generally do not support lobbying efforts.

-We seek proposals that can have significant impacts.
-We are less interested in proposals that only offer local impacts as opposed to broader initiatives.
+We seek proposals that can have significant and potentiaaly broader impacts.
+We are less interested in proposals that only offer local impacts.
 In some instances we are interested in seeing our funds matched or otherwise supported by resources from other entities (not necessarily financial resources), but we can also decline pre-proposals if other support is readily available and the case for our funding is not made.
 We are not necessarily opposed to having our resources applied to support other fundraising efforts; while we seek to have direct results from the funds we provide, we recognize that some initiatives require more support than we can provide.
 We usually will not provide funds purely for the support of an existing organization’s ongoing activities (general support).
+We are oriented to projects that might deliver substantial change.

 Very generally, we are interested in funding: research, project development, pilot programs (unique and innovative), communications, education, fund raising (in selected situations), program support for specific projects, capacity and leadership building (in some cases), and program expansion.
-We will not fund capital/endowment campaigns or scholarship programs.
+We will not fund capital/endowment campaigns.

-Our project funding parameters suggest proposals requiring $20,000 to $60,000, although these are flexible parameters.
-We prefer discrete projects but some proposals will be funded in phases, based on milestones stated in the proposal or award letter, though we are reluctant to make multi-year commitments.
+Our project funding parameters suggest proposals requiring $35,000 to $85,000, although these are flexible parameters.
+We prefer discrete projects and most will be funded in phases, based on milestones stated in the proposal or award letter, though we are reluctant to make multi-year commitments.
 Follow-up proposals in different years may be recommended.
 We do not discourage ambitious projects, but small start-up proposals for ambitious projects are likely to be reviewed more favorably.

 The proposed budget will be a very pertinent evaluation parameter, and it should be appropriate to the proposal in all ways.
 Of course, proposals with smaller budgets entail less risk for The Fund, but we emphasize that the budget must be consistent with the specific requirements of proposed tasks.
 We are especially interested in innovative activities and acknowledge that specifics for this type of project may be harder to state.